top of page

 The Springs enjoyed fitful spiritual retreats and workshops, aided by nearby Mount Shasta's powerful metaphysical energies.
 Event heads led in calling forth healing forces to reactivate the sanctuary's positive frequency -- notably in 1983-1984, when, as mentioned, Peter Caddy of international Findhorn fame held workshops on the grounds while living at Green Springs house just outside the fortress gate.
 He'd sussed the possibilities of buying the place, then tenuously on the market.. see Book Excerpts

 Also in the 1980s and early 1990s, an amazing dining addition to the place unfolded.
-Certified French chef Serge Margot, wanting to simplify his life after having run a ritzy restaurant in the Bay Area (and working in Paris before), moved up into the region.
-He'd discovered the Springs restaurant building built by Goodpastures closed up and going begging.
+Certified French chef Serge Margot, wanting to simplify his life after having run a ritzy restaurant in the Bay Area (and working in Paris before), moved into the region.
+He'd discovered the Springs restaurant building built by the Goodpastures closed up and going begging.

 It's unknown how long it lasted or why such a solid addition to the place ended (even if far from a plant-based focus as would befit any genuine, radical-healing place).
 Possibly it was the inability to find the right management for the Springs as a whole.
 Or maybe Foggy had tried upping the lease into the stratosphere on the wings of the operation's roaring success.
 Anyway, the building soon reverted to its accustomed forlorn, empty-building status.